Is Ecolution right for your project?

 Consultation

-Ecolution offers a free of charge, no obligation, initial consultation.
+Ecolution offers an initial, no obligation, free consultation.
 The purpose of this conversation is to understand the project, idea or issue you have, and determine what the possible and best courses of action are.
 It will also give you a chance to get a better idea of me as a person and professional, and whether we would work well together.

 So please do get in touch so we can arrange a chat, either over the phone or a coffee if possible!